-The actions of the Tanzanian government revoking the Wigu Hill Retention License and the removal of the rights to the minerals and land conferred thereunder with no remedy or compensation has rendered the Wigu Hill Project valueless as the Company does not have a license or any process to acquire a license.
-Thus, as a direct consequence of the legislative, regulatory and other measures taken by the Tanzanian government, the Company has lost completely its investment.
-Montero has written off the value of the Wigu Hill rare earth deposit as a result of the Tanzanian government cancelling the Retention License and transferring the rights there under to the government.
+The actions of Tanzania revoking the Wigu Hill Retention License and the removal of the rights to the minerals and land conferred thereunder with no remedy or compensation has rendered the Wigu Hill

+Project valueless as the Company does not have a license or any process to acquire a license.
+Thus, as a direct consequence of the legislative, regulatory and other measures taken by Tanzania, the Company has lost its investment.
+Montero has written off the value of the Wigu Hill project as a result of Tanzania cancelling the Retention License and transferring the rights there under to the government.